awsdocs/amazon-ec2-user-guide/doc_source/optimize_gpu.md

 # Optimizing GPU settings<a name="optimize_gpu"></a>

-There are several GPU setting optimizations that you can perform to achieve the best performance on G3, G4, P2, P3, and P3dn instances\.
-By default, the NVIDIA driver uses an autoboost feature, which varies the GPU clock speeds\.
-By disabling the autoboost feature and setting the GPU clock speeds to their maximum frequency, you can consistently achieve the maximum performance with your GPU instances\.
-The following procedure helps you to configure the GPU settings to be persistent, disable the autoboost feature, and set the GPU clock speeds to their maximum frequency\.
+There are several GPU setting optimizations that you can perform to achieve the best performance on G3, G4, P2, P3, P3dn, and P4 instances\.
+With some of these instance types, the NVIDIA driver uses an autoboost feature, which varies the GPU clock speeds\.
+By disabling autoboost and setting the GPU clock speeds to their maximum frequency, you can consistently achieve the maximum performance with your GPU instances\.
+The following procedure helps you to configure the GPU settings to be persistent, disable the autoboost feature if needed, and set the GPU clock speeds to their maximum frequency\.

 **To optimize GPU settings**